udoprog/pusher/README.md

 how to collect all resources which are to be deployed, and where they are to be uploaded.

-The following is an example configuration:
+The following is an example configuration which is located at *pusher.yaml* in the project directory.

     archive: .archive